optipulsproject/python-optipuls/README.md

 OptiPuls: a numerical model for single spot pulsed laser beam welding
 =====================================================================

 This repository contains a Python package `optipuls` which implements a numerical model for simulation and mathematical optimization of the single spot pulsed laser beam welding of aluminium alloys.
-Its implementation strongly relies on the [FEniCS][fenics] computing platform.
+Its implementation strongly relies on the free and open-source [FEniCS][fenics] computing platform.

 ---